 Will a Bankruptcy Raise Car Insurance Rates?

 Bankruptcies will obviously have a very negative impact on your credit score.
-You would naturally assume that a bankruptcy would raise car insurance rates.
+You would naturally assume that bankruptcy would raise car insurance rates.

 This is only true if your bankruptcy occurred before your car insurance company checked your credit score.
 If your bankruptcy occurs in the middle of your car insurance term, then you might be okay.
 Some companies only check your credit once per year – so your inevitable rate increase may be a few months away.

-In general, a bankruptcy will affect your credit score for 7 to 10 years – so you can expect to pay significantly higher car insurance rates during that time.
+In general, bankruptcy will affect your credit score for 7 to 10 years – so you can expect to pay significantly higher car insurance rates during that time.

 Conclusion: How to Get Car Insurance with a Bad Credit Score